 The financial statements of the Cecil County Pension Plan for Public Safety Employees (the Plan) have been prepared in conformity with generally accepted accounting principles (GAAP) in the United States as applicable to governments.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principals.
-During the year ending June 30, 2018, the Plan has adopted all GASB Statements through No. 82, entitled Pension Issues.
-These statements did not have a material effect on the Plan's financial statements.
+During the year ending June 30, 2019, the Plan has adopted all GASB Statements through No. 88, entitled Certain Disclosures Related to Debt, Including Direct Borrowings and Direct Placements.
+This statement did not have an effect on the Plan's financial statements.